gradha/gradha.github.io/src/articles/18-adding-objectivec-properties-to-nimrod-objects-with-macros.rst

 generates the source code for you?
 Maybe this could work off with proper auto completion.
 Right now the amount of different AST nodes is quite scary but many of them don't interact with each other unless specific conditions are met.
 Who knows, it could be easier to follow than looking through the documentation.
+Or maybe it would be useless anyway because programming in Java is all the rage.

 Conclusion